 - Preheat oven to 425° F. Spray a large baking sheet lightly with cooking spray.

 - In a large bowl, mix together the cream cheese, BBQ sauce, paprika, chile powder, garlic powder, mustard powder, lime juice, brown sugar, liquid smoke, red pepper flakes, and ¼ tsp salt until well combined.
 Stir in the onions, scallions, cilantro, and hot sauce.
 Fold the pork and cheese into the mixture.

 - Warm the tortillas in the microwave for 15 seconds and keep them between two kitchen towels on your work surface.
 Using a medium-size cookie scoop, line the middle of a tortilla with a heaping scoop (about 2-3 tablespoons) of the filling mixture (leave the rest of the tortillas inside the towels).
 Roll the tortilla up tightly around the filling and place it seam-side down on the baking sheet.
 Repeat with the remaining tortillas and filling, spacing the assembled taquitos evenly on the baking sheet.

 - Spray the tops lightly with cooking spray and sprinkle a very small pinch of kosher salt onto each taquito – don’t skip this as the salt finishes off the taquitos.
-Bake 15-20 minutes, until crisp and golden brown.
+Bake 15 to 20 minutes, until crisp and golden brown.
 Serve with any of the suggested dipping options above (or your own!).